MotorControlLearning/SaccadeVR-mobile/README.md

 ## License:

-This project is licensed under the GNU Lesser General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.